nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 Senders of healthcare events frequently follow business processes which include a requirement that the target organisation not only acknowledges receipt of the message, but also includes expectation of notification of workflow events which cannot immediately be generated upon message receipt.

-Therefore the approach taken to facilitate updates to GP systems originating outside the practice has sought to align closely with these existing practice workflow capabilities and requirements.
+Therefore, the approach taken to facilitate updates to GP systems originating outside the practice has sought to align closely with these existing practice workflow capabilities and requirements.

-### Communication paradigm: Asynchronous messaging ###
+### Communication paradigm: asynchronous messaging ###

 An asynchronous messaging approach offered a clearest alignment to the long-running workflow processes described above.

 An HTTP synchronous approach, as used by the [GP Connect FHIR API](https://nhsconnect.github.io/gpconnect/), was considered.
-However a synchronous model fits best the immediacy of a request/response pattern used when reading GP practice data for a direct care use case.
+However, a synchronous model fits best the immediacy of a request/response pattern used when reading GP practice data for a direct care use case.
 For this reason, the extension of the GP Connect FHIR API to support record updates was not selected.

 ### Asynchronous transport: MESH ###

-With the choice of an asynchronous communication paradigm, the natural choice for transport was [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) which is the strategic platform already in place to support the asynchronous messaging needs of the NHS.
+With the choice of an asynchronous communication paradigm, the natural choice for transport was [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh), which is the strategic platform already in place to support the asynchronous messaging needs of the NHS.

-MESH (and it's predecessor DTS) is a proven platform which has successfully supported NHS messaging requirements for a number of years.
+MESH (and its predecessor DTS) is a proven platform which has successfully supported NHS messaging requirements for a number of years.
 One of the main benefits of which MESH brings is excellent reach.

-MESH connectivity has already been implemented widely across the NHS, and importantly, is already built in to support message flows incoming to GP practices in all GP core clinical system implementations.
+MESH connectivity has already been implemented widely across the NHS, and importantly, is already built into support message flows incoming to GP practices in all GP core clinical system implementations.

 ### Asynchronous messaging paradigms ###